larzconwell/swish/docs/specification.md

 The range is possible if `0 <= low <= high <= len(a)`, otherwise it's out of range and only gets the items that are in the range, and if none are in range an empty array is returned.

+The resulting array has the same reference as the array being ranged, and assignments to indexes in the range will reflect in the original array.

 ```
 arr = [1, 2, 3, 4, 5]
 arr[:len(arr)] # [1, 2, 3, 4, 5]